 Whatever story you've spun about procrastination, if you are tired of working at the last minute, or find that it is simply not working for you anymore, there are resources you can use to explore and address the underlying causes.

 Consider making an appointment with an Academic Skills Coach to discuss your struggles with procrastination.
-Here are some words of wisdom on the subject by Academic Skills Coach Adina Glickman:
+Here are some words of wisdom on the subject by former Director of Stanford’s Learning Strategies Programs, Adina Glickman:

 "In my book, procrastination does not entirely deserve its heinous reputation.
 True, procrastination is in many ways about avoidance, hesitance, even abject fear.
 But I say it’s also about problem-solving.
 Not your best problem-solving strategy, but an attempt nonetheless.
 What good does it do?
 In the moment, you are spared the anticipated stress of doing your work.
 Unfortunately, procrastination produces other stresses, like feeling guilty about not doing your work, feeling rushed because you are left with less time to do your work, and ultimately the worst of all worlds: not doing your best work because you’ve run out of time and are preoccupied by remorse and regret."